epageler/Documentation/RPN_Financial_Calculator/RPN-Financial-Calculator-Documentation.md

 9. Right-click to change the display to/from floating decimal point to a specified number of decimal digits.

 ## Performing Calculations
-For those of you who don't anything about RPN, here is a link to an article that explains its background and development. (see link: [Museum of HP Calculators](https://www.hpmuseum.org/rpn.htm)).
+For those of you who don't anything about RPN, here is a link to an article that explains its background and development.
+Read more: [Museum of HP Calculators](https://www.hpmuseum.org/rpn.htm).

 RPN stands for Reverse Prefix Notation or Reverse Polish Notation.
 RPN was made mainstream by Hewlett-Packard (HP) when they implemented it in their handheld calculators.